POVI

 How can we even begin to imagine, let alone design for, something that doesn't exist yet?

 One of the main challenges we ran into was designing for the untraditional interface of contact lens.
 We had to consider it from multiple perspectives: 1.
-Accessibility (high contrast to increase readability and background to set it apart from environment) 2.
-Eye strain (will users get tired of constant UI?)
-3. Inputs (using mobile app or even blinking as control).
+Accessibility 2.
+Eye strain 3.
+Inputs

 FINAL PRODUCT